Capture and Decay of Electroweak WIMPonium: Analytic and numerical results

 For positronium, where $\lambda_i = \lambda_f = 1$, all the gauge factors are trivial, diagrams of the form shown in figure \ref{fig:potlus} are forbidden (i.e. $\hat{C}_2=0$, in the notation of appendix \ref{app:coulomb}), and there is only a single relevant two-body state ($e^+ e^-$), we obtain the cross section for capture into the positronium ground state from eq.~\ref{eq:coulombxsec} as:

-For the wino, as discussed above, the high-mass limit of the cross section for capture into the ground state is:
+For the wino, as discussed above, the high-mass limit of the cross section for capture into the ground state is zero.
+The cross section for capture into the 2$p$ states is:

-We see that the numerical prefactor is smaller by a factor of $\sim 5$ for the wino compared to positronium; the factor of $e^{-8}$ vs.~$e^{-4}$ from the overlap integral suppresses the rate for the wino, and is not fully compensated by other numerical prefactors.
+We see that the numerical prefactor is smaller by a factor of $\sim 5\times10^{-4}$ for the wino compared to positronium; the factor of $e^{-16}$ vs.~$e^{-4}$ from the overlap integral suppresses the rate for the wino, and is not fully compensated by other numerical prefactors (including capture to the $2s$ state, which also experiences a $e^{-16}$ prefactor as it has $n=2$, would only change this ratio by an $\mathcal{O}(1)$ amount).

 Now let us consider the rate for direct annihilation.
 The Sommerfeld enhancement at low velocities and for massless force carriers is $2 \pi \alpha/v_\mathrm{rel}$.
 The spin-averaged annihilation cross section for $e^+ e^- \rightarrow \gamma \gamma$ \emph{without} accounting for Sommerfeld enhancement is $\sigma v_\text{rel} = \pi \alpha^2/m_e^2$ (e.g. \cite{Pospelov:2008jd}).
 Thus the enhanced cross section is: